AdobeDocs/launch-learn.en/help/consent/tutorial.md

 To learn more about configuring the Web SDK extension see the [Platform Web SDK extension overview](https://experienceleague.adobe.com/docs/experience-platform/edge/extension/web-sdk-extension.html?lang=en#configure-the-extension) and [Supporting customer consent preferences](https://experienceleague.adobe.com/docs/experience-platform/edge/consent/supporting-consent.html).

-For this example, let’s choose the option for “Pending” and click the blue Save button to save our configuration settings.
+For this example, let’s choose the option for “Pending” and select **Save** to save our configuration settings.

 ### Step 2: Communicating Consent Preferences